Leaflet: information for the user

 Gotaric is available in 120 mg tablets.

-Start taking Gotaric two days before chemotherapy and continue as directed by your doctor.
-The treatment is generally of short duration.
+Start taking Gotaric two days before chemotherapy and continue using it as directed by your doctor.
+In general, treatment is short-term.

 If you take more Gotaric than you should

-In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicological Information Service, phone: 91 562 04 20, indicating the medication and the amount used.
+In case of overdose or accidental ingestion, consult your doctor, pharmacist, or call the Toxicology Information Service, phone: 91 562 04 20, indicating the medication and the amount used.

 If you forget to take Gotaric

-If you forget a dose of Gotaric, take it as soon as you remember, unless it is almost time to take the next one; in that case, skip the missed dose and take the next one at the usual time.
-Do not take a double dose to make up for the missed doses.
+If you forget a dose of Gotaric, take it as soon as you remember, unless it is almost time for your next dose; in this case, skip the missed dose and take the next one at the usual time.
+Do not take a double dose to make up for missed doses.

-Although you may be feeling better, do not stop taking Gotaric unless your doctor tells you to.
+Even if you feel better, do not stop taking Gotaric unless your doctor tells you to.
 If you stop taking Gotaric, uric acid levels may rise again, and symptoms may worsen due to the formation of new urate crystals in the joints and kidneys.

 Other side effects not mentioned above are listed below.